-- Volume of water: 60,000 AFY were provided during Wet and Above Normal years, distributed in the months following the demand distribution.
-During the 50-year simulation period, the average annual water supply from this Project would be 28,800 AFY. - One third of the total volume would be provided as direct recharge over the aquifer.
-The other two thirds would be delivered as in-lieu recharge. - The location of the in-lieu and direct recharge would be within the NDE area, located near existing MID conveyance facilities and those parcels with low/medium infrastructure requirements.
+- Volume of water: 60,000 AFY were provided during Wet and Above Normal WYs, distributed in the months following the demand distribution.
+During the 50-year simulation period, the average annual water supply from this Project would be 28,800 AFY. - One third of the total volume would be provided as direct recharge and the remainder would be delivered as in-lieu recharge. - The location of the in-lieu and direct recharge would be within the NDE area, located near existing MID conveyance facilities and those parcels with low/medium infrastructure requirements.

-The Project involves the delivery of approximately 60,000 AF of surface water from the Tuolumne River in Wet and Above Normal water years (WYs) through a limited number of new points of diversions off MID's existing irrigation conveyance infrastructure and subsequent conveyance through newly constructed private irrigation conveyance infrastructure for in-lieu and direct recharge during the growing season.
-Historically (1969-2018), Wet and Above Normal WYs have occurred approximately 48% of the time on the Tuolumne River.
+The Project involves the delivery of approximately 60,000 AF of surface water from the Tuolumne River in Wet and Above Normal WYs.
 Under the current Final Environmental Impact Statement for the relicensing of Don Pedro Reservoir, there is estimated to be approximately 1,500,000 AF of surface water in Wet WYs and 620,000 AF of surface water in Above Normal WYs in the Tuolumne River above and beyond that necessary to meeting existing customer demands (all Tuolumne River Partners) and the recommended instream flow obligations.
 As a result, 60,000 AF of Tuolumne River surface water to applicable NDE areas amounts to approximately 4% and 10% of available surface water supply respectively, for Wet and Above Normal WYs.

-The GSAs, Districts, and individual Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
-MID has the authority to contract with and provide deliveries to non-districted east landowners area, and individual irrigators have the authority to apply surface water to their fields for on-farm recharge.
+The GSAs, Districts, and Project proponents have the authority to plan and implement Projects through consultation with applicable governing agencies.
+MID has the authority to contract with and provide deliveries to parcels in the NDE area, and individual irrigators have the authority to apply surface water to their fields for on-farm recharge.

-Potential costs of this Project may include Project coordination and administration, financial, or other incentives to encourage on-farm recharge, field preparation to enhance flooding, and other potential on-field monitoring equipment.
+Potential costs of this Project may include coordination and administration, financial, or other incentives to encourage on-farm recharge, field preparation to enhance flooding, and other potential on-field monitoring equipment.
 Costs per site may vary depending on changes in Project implementation and incentives.
 Slightly higher costs per site would likely be incurred in the first year an irrigator participates, as more coordination and site preparation may be required.
 The total costs of the Project will vary over time, depending on the number of sites receiving water, the extent to which irrigators require coordination and support, and any applicable Project incentives.

 This Project is currently in the early conceptual stage.
 Thus, the anticipated costs contained herein are planning level costs and subject to change.
 However, high-level initial estimates are on the order of \$53,340,000 - \$75,000,000 of new conveyance infrastructure.
-Most costs are anticipated to be borne by the NDE participants; however, member agencies of the STRGBA GSA may identify funding sources to cover Project costs as part of Project development.
+Most costs are anticipated to be borne by the NDE participants; however, member agencies of the STRGBA GSA may identify funding sources to cover Project costs as part of development.
 These may include grants (e.g., Prop 1, Prop 68, NRCS, others), fees, and loans.
+Participating

-Participating NDE landowners would ultimately be responsible for payment and installation of their private conveyance systems and the volumetric rate of MID surface water deliveries.
+NDE landowners are ultimately responsible for payment and installation of their private conveyance systems and the volumetric rate of MID surface water deliveries.